voxpupuli/puppet-misp/README.md

 those cases.
 By default root.
 * `default_high_group`- In some cases root permissions are need in the installation, this group will be used in those cases.
 By default apache.
+* `uuid` - The MISP instance UUID.
+This UUID is used to identify this instance.
+By default set to 0.

 ### Database configuration